arpitbbhayani/articles/blogs/copy-on-write.md

 No need of locks
 attomic compare and swap.

-## CoW in Data Structures
-Persistent Data Structures

 ## CoW in Data Engineering
 Point in time snapshots

+## CoW in Data Structures
+Persistent Data Structures is hwere

-## CoW in Applications
+## CoW in Real World applications
 Document Versioning

+## CoW in Time Travel

 # Why shouldn't we Copy-on-Write